Big Lake, MN Demographics

 A map of Big Lake's Population by Race

-Of the 913 places in Minnesota, Big Lake is the 93rd most populous.
+Big Lake is ranked the 563rd most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Big Lake was ranked the 523rd most populous place in the 2020 Census.

 Big Lake's White Population